nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 "Not a bad thing, do you think, considering all the men I meet?"

 "I hate them.
-Sure you don't like any of 'em better than me?"
+Sure you don't like any of ’em better than me?"

 "No, dear, I like you best."